-- nature reserve - sunken garden - underground vertical farm to help meet the demand for sustainably, locally grown produce.
-The area beneath ground level could be ideal for by growing, for example, micro greens and salad leaves, using hydroponic systems and LED technology.
+- nature reserve

+- sunken garden

+- underground vertical farm to help meet the demand for sustainably, locally grown produce.
+The area beneath ground level could be ideal for sustainable farming methods, which do not require natural light, such as hydroponics, aeroponics or acquaponics.